facebook/react/docs/docs/05-reusable-components.md

     optionalObject: React.PropTypes.object,
     optionalString: React.PropTypes.string,

+    // Anything that can be rendered: numbers, strings, components or an array
+    // containing these types.
+    optionalRenderable: React.PropTypes.renderable,

+    // A React component.
+    optionalComponent: React.PropTypes.component,

     // You can ensure that your prop is limited to specific values by treating
     // it as an enum.
     optionalEnum: React.PropTypes.oneOf(['News','Photos']),